syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/change-signature-indicator-text.md

 ---
 layout: post
-title: How to change the signature indicator text | Syncfusion
+title: How to change the signature indicator settings | Syncfusion
-description: Learn how to change the signature indicator text in Syncfusion ##Platform_Name## Pdfviewer component of Syncfusion Essential JS 2 and more.
+description: Learn how to change the signature indicator settings in Syncfusion ##Platform_Name## Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: How to change the signature indicator text
+control: How to change the signature indicator settings
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# How to change the signature indicator text
+# How to change the signature indicator settings

-To change the text of the signature indicator in Syncfusion PDF Viewer, you need to use the `signatureIndicatorSettings` property of the `signatureFieldSettings` object.
-You can set the `text` property of signatureIndicatorSettings to the desired text value.
+To change the signature indicator settings in the Syncfusion PDF Viewer, you need to use the `signatureIndicatorSettings` property of the `signatureFieldSettings` object.You can modify various properties of the signature indicator such as opacity, background color, width, height, font size, text, and color.

-Here's an example of how to change the signature indicator text in Syncfusion.
+Here's an example of how to change the signature indicator settings

 ```html